0xSpaceShard/nimbora-docs/docs/concepts/products/earn/pendle_lp_integration/01-etherfi.md

 ![alt](../../../../../static/content/strategy_npeeth/npeeth_withdraw_confirm.png)

-You can consult all of your recent tarnsactions in the wallet section.
+You can consult all of your recent transactions in the wallet section.
 Your transaction should be here.

 ![alt](../../../../../static/content/strategy_npeeth/npeeth_withdraw_recent.png)